Sierra Leone electricity supplier under corruption investigation

 Are the officials of government departments misappropriating monies set aside for the payment of electricity bills?

 Two months ago – July, 2016, the World Bank Country Manager for Sierra Leone – Parminder P.S.
-Brar, announced that the World Bank has approved US$138 million funding, to support the development of a new 57 Mega Watts thermal electricity power plant in the country.
+Brar, announced that the World Bank has approved US$138 million, to support the development of a new 57 Mega Watts thermal electricity power plant in the country.

 This should help boost electricity generation and supply in Sierra Leone, especially the capital Freetown, which in the last thirty years has become renowned as one of the darkest cities in the world.